mlstyszynski/techfest/README.md

 `L1-taks3`: enable and verify the underlay and overlay IP-ECMP within routing-options forwarding-options and protocol bgp level

-`L1-task4`: provision the VNI values at the VLAN level - create vlan100 with vxlan vni 50100
+`L1-task4`: provision the VNI values at the VLAN level - create vlan100 with vxlan vni 50100 within the DC-1 fabric

 `L1-task5`: set the protocol evpn encapsulation type to vxlan, extended-vni list to the vni numbers 50100 and 50101 and the multicast-mode.
             Make sure each given vni under evpn vni-options has vrf-target `target:x:y` defined and corresponding to the one you'll be later importing in the MY-FAB-IMP-POLICY policy-statement

-`L1-task6`: provision a global route-target community for the default-switch EVI - EVPN-route type-1 dedicated global target community.
-Make sure it's also part of the import policy statement MY-FAB-IMP-POLICY.
+`L1-task6`: provision switch-options global route-target community for the default-switch EVI - EVPN-route type-1 dedicated global target community.
+Make sure it's also part of the accepted term in the import policy statement MY-FAB-IMP-POLICY.

 `L1-task7`: enable per VNI route-target communities for VNI 50100 target:1:100 and VNI 50101 target:1:101